-Does CBD make you sleepy during the day?
+Does taking it make you drowsy during the day?

 To be blunt, no. Unlike THC, which can induce a groggy and intoxicating feeling, CBD calms the mind and body without these side effects.

-Everybody responds differently to CBD, so experimentation is essential in understanding what works for your body.
+Everybody responds differently to any kind of drug or medication/supplement differently, so experimentation is essential in understanding what works for your body.
 Furthermore, CBD has a variety of effects depending on dosage, product and when you use it.
-Recent studies indicate that CBD is great for short-term sleepiness, as the effects may diminish over time.
+Recent studies indicate that CBD is great for short-term insomnia, as the effects may diminish over time.

 If you're looking to enhance CBD's effectiveness, it's suggested that you should consume it at least 1-2 hours before your head hits the pillow.

-Outside of CBD, how can I improve my night's sleep?
+Outside of CBD, how can I improve my rest at night?

-While CBD might provide successful results, there are plenty of behavioural methods that can promote better sleep, including:
+While CBD oil sleep products might provide successful results, there are plenty of behavioural methods that can promote better rest, including: